-Water Conservation Programs The WWD promotes the conservation of water through the sale of conservation kits for residential users, leak detection and repair, meter replacement program, public education program, and through its cooperative effort with the Rhode Island Department of Environmental Management's Major User Technical Assistance Program (MUTAP).
-Approximately 9,400 kits have been provided to customers at no cost since the Residential Retrofit Program's launch in 1996.
+Water Conservation Programs

+The WWD promotes the conservation of water through leak detection and repair, meter replacement program, and public education program.
 In 1989, the City of Warwick Government launched its own plan to conserve water in addition to the WWD's specific actions.
 The plan, formulated by the City's Conservation Commission and Planning Department, aims to decrease domestic, non-domestic, and unaccounted water uses.
-WATER SUPPLY SYSTEM DEFICIENCIES AND NEEDED IMPROVEMENTS While much of the deficiency in transmission main carrying capacity has been corrected by the replacement of over 27,000 linear feet (~5.11 miles) of transmission main since 1988, the process is ongoing, and more than 47,000 linear feet (~8.91 miles) is scheduled for replacement in the future.